mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 A cloud application can invoke actions on the device.

 An action has a name, a set of input parameters and a result value.
 An action is synchronous and can return a simple type as return value.
+If an asynchronous action is required, it can be implemented in this model in different ways.

 #### 1. polling

 For asynchronous actions where it is not time critical to immediately know the final result of the operation, it is sufficient to define a "check-status" action, that is polled by the caller.
 In this case, the action immediately returns with a unique action identifier, which then can be used to check the status of the action.
 It is recommended to preserve the status information only for a limited number of action calls and only for a limited time to ensure that the device is not flooded with action status context data.
 Cleanup could happen in a LRU manner, where the status check would return "unknown", if the action status is no longer known.

 #### 2. callback

 For asynchronous operations, where the caller must be immediately notified about the result of the action, the caller has to register a callback which will be triggered when the action is finished.
 The callback mechanism may be implemented in various ways (long-polling, web-hooks, web-sockets) - from a model perspecitive it is important to ensure that callback context data is reclaimed when the caller is no longer listening.

 ### Semantic types

 The device model itself as well as the properties and actions include a way to annotate them with a semantic type.
 The semantic type is optional - however it is strongly recommended to include semantic annotations in all device models for documentation purposes.
 It is expected that a set of universal as well as domain-specific ontologies will be defined in the near future within different verticals.

 #### Semantic device types